 - Is your software GDPR compliant?

-- Are multiple employees using the same log-in information?
+- Are multiple employees using the same login information?

 - Do employees need to access sensitive data or personal information?